franciscoxavier04/pm-BIM/docs/release-notes/15-0-0/README.md

 ### Quick action table headers in project lists for easier navigation

 With OpenProject 15.0, we are pleased to release another great improvement for our project lists: Clicking on the table headers in a project list now gives you a quick action menu that not only allows you to sort in descending or ascending order, but also to filter or change, remove or add a column.
-You can still find the same actions in the top-right menu button, but now these actions are now much quicker to access.
+You can still find the same actions in the top-right menu button, but now these actions are much quicker to access.
 [Read more about the configuration for project lists in our user guide](../../user-guide/projects/project-lists/#configure-project-lists-view).

 ![Gif showing how quickly you can now change rows in project lists by clicking on the headers](quick_action_table_headers.gif)